Pomax/are-we-flying/docs/index.md

 7. which automatically gets copied over to the browser,
 8. which forwards the state to our `Plane` code
 9. which passes it on to the `autopilot.update()` function,
-10. and _that_, finally, sets an `active` class on the button we pressed.
+10. and _that_, finally, sets an `active` class on the button we pressed because it sees a `MASTER` property with value `true`.

-And that all happened so fast (even on a laptop from 2015, this takes only a few milliseconds) that as far as you can tell, you just clicked a button and it instantly changed color to show that it's active: that's a good sign!
+And that all happened so fast that as far as you can tell, you just clicked a button and it changed color to show that it's active: that's a good sign!
 It looks like we'll be able to control our autopilot through the browser without things feeling sluggish or laggy.

 So let's start adding some buttons that actually control our airplane.
 Which of course requires also writing the server-side code that does the controlling.
 Which requires knowing a bit about how an autopilot makes a plane do the things it needs to do.